-Item Specification Maximum error of delivered volume in relation to set value \pm (4,0 ml + 15 % of the actual VT) for VT > 50ml; ± 15 ml for VT < 50ml Maximum PEEP error in relation to set value \pm 1cmH2O for PEEP <= 5; \pm 2cmH2O for 5 <peep<=20; <math="">\pm10% for PEEP>20</peep<=20;> Maximum FiO 2 error in relation to set value ± (2.5 + 2.5% of set FiO 2) Maximum error of the airway pressure at the end of the inspiratory phase in relation to the set value ± (2 cmH2O + 4 % of the actual PIP for PC+PEEP < 40cmH2O; ±10% of the actual PIP for PC+PEEP≥ 40 cmH2O Maximum limited gas flow The maximal gas flow of the Ventoux for air and O 2 is: Air - 220 l/min at free flow and O 2 - 110 l/min at free flow.
+Item Specification Maximum error of delivered volume in relation to set value \pm (4,0 ml + 15 % of the actual VT) for VT > 50ml; ± 15 ml for VT < 50ml Maximum PEEP error in relation to set value ± 1 cmH2O for PEEP <= 5; ± 2 cmH2O for 5 <peep<=20; <math="">\pm 10\% for PEEP>20</peep<=20;> Maximum FiO 2 error in relation to set value \pm (2.5 + 2.5% of set FiO 2) Maximum error of the airway pressure at the end of the inspiratory phase in relation to the set value \pm (2 cmH2O + 4 % of the actual PIP for PC+PEEP < 40cmH2O; \pm 10% of the actual PIP for PC+PEEP \geq 40 cmH2O Maximum limited gas flow The maximal gas flow of the Ventoux for air and O_2 is: Air - 220 l/min at free flow and O_2 - 110 l/min at free flow.

-14.4 Electromagnetic Emission -Guidance and Manufacturer's Declaration

-IEC C 60601-1-2: Table 1 - Guidance - electromagnetic emissions romagnetic environment specified below.
-The customer or it is used in such an environment.
+14.4 Electromagnetic Emission - Guidance and Manufacturer's Declaration the user of the ventoux should ussure that it is used in such an environment.
 Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Ventoux uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B Harmonic emissions IEC 61000-3-2 Class A The Ventoux is suitable for use in all establishments, including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for domestic Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies purposes.
+RF emissions CISPR 11 Class B The Mantager of the Court of th Harmonic emissions IEC 61000-3-2 Class A The Ventoux is suitable for use in all establishments, including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for domestic Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies purposes.